bcaffo/testRepoForDS4BME2020/README.md

 # testRepoForDS4BME2020

-Adding Random Face
+Adding Random Fact

-In 2019, Walmart had a lowrr acceptance rate than Harvard
+In 2019, Walmart had a lower acceptance rate than Harvard